x123/kdy-iss/docs/index.md

-# About this site
+Purpose of This Site
+This wiki serves as the central hub for all documentation related to the KDY International Sailing School.
+It is currently designed to support instructors and skippers by providing practical information about sailing procedures, harbor logistics, safety protocols, and teaching practices.

+Whether you're preparing to teach a session, planning to sail a DS37, or looking to refresh your knowledge on school routines, you'll find what you need right here.

+Who This Is For
+Instructors & Skippers: You’ll find guidance on the sailing area, weather criteria, checklists, DS37 school boats, harbor maneuvers, and KDY practices.

+Students: Browse general information about the marina and boats.

-This document repository is intended to be the central home for KDY International Sailing School documentation.
+This site is open to all members of the KDY International Sailing School community.
+While some content is technical or tailored to instructors, we hope to grow this wiki to eventually support all levels of sailors.

-# Getting Around
+How to Use This Wiki

-Use the navigation menu on the left, the :material-menu: icon at the top left on mobile, and the navigation links at the bottom of the page in the footer to get around.
+Use the navigation menu on the left (or tap the ☰ icon at the top-left on mobile) to explore different sections.
+Pages are grouped by topic to help you quickly find what you're looking for.
+At the bottom of each page, you’ll also find navigation links to move through the content in sequence.

+Contributing & Feedback
+This wiki is a living document, built by the instructor team and continuously improved through input from everyone at the school.
+If you spot something outdated, unclear, or missing, please reach out to the wiki maintainers or contribute directly if you have editing access.

 # Quick Start